 Their most significant feature is their blunt tips, which push rather than pierce through the skin.
 This allows a skilled dermatologist to navigate their way around major arteries and blood vessels, reducing the chance of puncturing them and leaving bruises.
 They also prevent damaged tissue and other trauma to your skin.

-Another useful by-product of the blunt tips is that dermatologists can also reach delicate areas of the skin from adjacent dermal filler sites, eliminating the need for multiple entry points.
+Another useful by-product of the blunt tips is that dermatologists can also reach delicate areas of the skin from adjacent injection sites, eliminating the need for multiple entry points.
 It’s possible to make one incision point near the cheek to reach areas like the underside of the eyes or on the side of the nose – areas that are vulnerable to scarring or bruising.

 Blunt tip cannulas are also longer and more flexible than sharp-tip needles.
 This allows for a deeper injection of Botox without the usual pain that happens with penetrating the lower dermis.
 If you’re getting your Botox injection for the first time, ask your dermatologist if they’re skilled with blunt-tip cannulas.